siefkenj/typst-xmlit/README.md

 - `elements` — a dictionary mapping each element name defined in the grammar to its tag function (destructure the ones you need, as above).
 - `utils` — grammar-level helpers:
-  - `validate-and-render` — a template (`#show: utils.validate-and-render`)
+  - `validate-and-render(body) -> content` — a template
-    that serializes its body, validates it against the grammar, and renders the XML source.
+    (`#show: utils.validate-and-render`) that serializes its body, validates it against the grammar, and renders the XML source.
 Invalid documents fail compilation with a readable panic, e.g.:

     ```
     XML failed RELAX NG validation: